venkateshwaracholan/blackhole-pseudocode/blackhole-pseudocode/src/system_design/SystemDesignTems.md

 request dispatching - call services though http requests, metadata service, backend service.
-                        islotate requests to diff services, one service failure should not affect other, bulk head, circuit breaker helps request deduplication - when response to successful request fails to reach client this happens, matters for atmost once, exactly once delivery strategies, not to orry for atleast once strategy caching request ids can help to void duplication usage data collection - gather error and usage info for debugging and audits, like datadog
+                        islotate requests to diff services, one service failure should not affect other, bulk head, circuit breaker helps request deduplication - when response to successful request fails to reach client this happens, matters for atmost once, exactly once delivery strategies, not to worry for atleast once strategy caching request ids can help to void duplication usage data collection - gather error and usage info for debugging and audits, like datadog